DesignSafe-CI/DS-User-Guide/README.md

     mkdocs serve
     ```
     <sup>After the `poetry shell` command, you should be in a Poetry-managed environment.
 Your prompt might be prefixed with the name of the environment.</sup>
-5. Open the website at the URL provided e.g.
+5. Open the website _at the URL echoed by the program_, e.g.
     http://127.0.0.1:8000/user-guide/

 ### B. Via Docker